pkrajput/neural_movie_RS/README.md

 To predict the top 20 recommended movies, we use Collaborative Full Feedback model (CoFFee) [(Frolov & Oseledets, 2016)](https://arxiv.org/abs/1607.04228).
 This is a tensor-based method that can be used in a warm-start scenario.

-DeepFM and NeuralCF are two popular models for developing recommendation systems.
+DeepFM[(Guo, H., Ye, T. Y., Li, Z., He, X., and Dong, Z.)](https://arxiv.org/pdf/1804.04950.pdf) and NeuralCF are two popular models for developing recommendation systems.
 To learn user and item embeddings, NeuralCF employs a neural network.
 This enables the model to capture user-item relationships and make personalized recommendations.

 DeepFM enhances recommendation performance by combining factorization machines and neural networks.
 Factorization machines are a popular technique for modeling the interactions between features such as user preferences and item attributes in recommendation systems.